chkpr/Bookeo/README.md

 ## Description

-Bookeo is a PHP app to list and display books?
+Bookeo is a PHP app to list and display books.
 It allows the user to create and organize their own personal library and to add information on each book.

-This project was created as part of Studi's web development leaning program in 2024/2025 with the aim pf using a MVC.
+This project was created as part of Studi's web development learning program in 2024/2025 with the aim of setting up a MVC structure.
 The features include user authentication and adding, editing or removing items (CRUD).

 ## Technologies